 Many specialists are involved in the care of people with OI.
 These may include any of the following:

 - Genetic counselors

-If you have OI, your care will focus on treating broken bones, brittle teeth, bone loss, musculoskeletal pain and hearing problems.
+If your child has OI, care will focus on treating broken bones, brittle teeth, bone loss, musculoskeletal pain and hearing problems.
 Research is under way to see if there are medications that can help prevent fractures.

-If you have osteogenesis imperfecta, the following things can help you maintain a healthy lifestyle:
+If your child has osteogenesis imperfecta, the following things can help your child maintain a healthy lifestyle:

 - Keep active with low-impact exercise (swimming, water aerobics, walking, elliptical trainers)